Sagar Joshi

 - Websites with strong link authority tend to rank well in voice search.
 In fact, the average domain rating for a Google Home result is 76.8.

-- More than 80% of the total voice search answers on Google Assistant are from top three search results.
+- More than 80% of the total voice search answers on Google Assistant are from the top three search results.

 - Voice search is considered the most emerging SEO factor by 22.8% of SEO professionals.